Looking to prevent and relieve foot pain from running?

 If it’s too late and you have athlete’s foot, then treat it with an over-the-counter fungicide, and take as much rest as needed.

-Cut the toenails straight across and then use a file to smooth out the edges of the nails.
+Keep a keen eye on your nails and trim them regularly.
+Cut the toenails straight across, and then use a file to smooth out the edges of the nails.

 In other words, you will have less stability in your running gait, which can hinder performance and lead to injury.